tigerkelly/froglog/README.md

 Since the message part is free form then you can create a meassage that has the following format to allow you to catagorize messages.

-	- froglog:INFO: Startup of froglog program.
+	- 'froglog:INFO: Startup of froglog program.'
-	- froglog:ERROR: Froglog has failed to start, port in use.
+	- 'froglog:ERROR: Froglog has failed to start, port in use.'
-	- froglog:WARN: No port given using default port 12998.
+	- 'froglog:WARN: No port given using default port 12998.'
-	- froglog:P1: Priority one message.
+	- 'froglog:P1: Priority one message.'
 	...
 	The message formats are endless.